 Internal hemorrhoid treatments

-Treating internal hemorrhoids is much the same as treating external ones as a starting point: use stool softeners, eat plenty of fiber, stay hydrated and take sitz baths.
+Treating internal hemorrhoids is much the same as treating external ones as a starting point: use stool softeners, eat plenty of fiber, stay hydrated, and take sitz baths.
 But if those steps don’t work, Strutt says there are two options for treating Grades 1 and 2.
 “One is sclerotherapy, where an irritant is injected at the apex of the hemorrhoid,” he says.
 “This causes it to shrink and stops any bleeding within about two weeks.”
 Strutt reports that while the procedure is painless, patients may feel mild pressure or discomfort for 24 to 48 hours following the injection.

 Another treatment is hemorrhoidal banding, where a small rubber band is placed at the base of the hemorrhoid.
 “The band typically falls off in about 10 days,” Strutt says.
-He explains that this method, which can be done in the doctor’s office, is also painless, although you may feel a sense of “tightness” or a dull ache.
+He explains that this method, which can be done in the HCP's office, is also painless, although you may feel a sense of “tightness” or a dull ache.
 While the procedures are low risk, Strutt says that banding isn’t an option for people on blood thinners.

 Grades 3 and 4 typically require surgical removal—a 45-minute procedure done on an outpatient basis.
 Recovery time, Strutt says, is about a week out of work.